 When you get your EIN

 Be sure to note your EIN down somewhere handy and memorable so you can find it when you need it.
-If you do misplace it, try these tactics to recover it.
-It is possible to get a replacement number—worst-case scenario.
+If you do misplace it, try these IRS-approved tactics to recover it.
+It is possible to get a replacement number as a worst-case scenario.

-There may come a time when you need to search for another business’s EIN, for your own tax purposes or to validate some information.
+There may come a time when you need to search for another business’s EIN, either for your own tax purposes or to validate someone else’s information.

 - If you’re an employee and need your employer’s EIN, it’s on the back of your W-2 form